Anthony Curcio: Prison

-Curcio was sentenced to 72 months in federal prison and served his time in FCI Big Spring, FCI La Tuna and Coleman Correctional Complex.
+Curcio pleaded guilty and was sentenced to 72 months in federal prison and served his time in FCI Big Spring, FCI La Tuna and Coleman Correctional Complex.

-While being housed in FCI La Tuna, Curcio became close with fellow inmate George Jung.
+While being housed in FCI La Tuna, Curcio became friends with fellow inmate George Jung.
 Jung encouraged Curcio to write a book, and put him in touch with author/biographer Dane Batty.
 The two soon began correspondence.

 During this time, Curcio was with two inmates who had previously assaulted another inmate.
 While prison authorities knew Curcio was not involved in the attack, authorities still held him ‘under investigation’ until the case had been resolved.
 Curcio spent seven months in solitary confinement for this affiliation.
 In solitary, he received beatings, witnessed suicides and had cockroaches crawl all over his body at night.
 Upon his release, he wrote the book Heist and High, promising to prevent others from making the same decisions he had made.

 Throughout the duration of his sentence, Curcio wrote and illustrated over 20 children's books, including one aimed at the children of incarcerated parents titled My Daddy's in Jail.

 Curcio finished his incarceration at USP Coleman in Florida, where he completed a drug-treatment program and was released from custody in April 2013.

 Release

-Curcio was released April 4, 2013, and returned to the Seattle area, reuniting with his wife and two daughters.
-He has since been working with youth and giving presentations regarding drug abuse prevention and the importance of making positive choices.
+Curcio was released April 4, 2013, and returned to the Seattle area, reuniting with his family.
+He has since been working with youth, including coaching both of his daughters' teams and giving presentations regarding drug abuse prevention and the importance of making positive choices.
 He speaks to middle schools, high schools and universities across the U.S.

+Post-release career

 Curcio has been featured on several media platforms using his story to increase awareness regarding addiction.
-His book, Heist and High (Nish Publishing, 286 pages), was released June 21, 2013, and has been the recipient of several awards.
+His book, Heist and High (Nish Publishing, 286 pages), was released June 21, 2013, and was the recipient of several awards prior to being withdrawn from publication at Curcio’s request due to inaccuracies.

+Curcio went on to find his passion, children's books, and became a five time best selling author for his positive stories and elaborate illustrations.

+After finding success in books, Anthony decided to focus more on media, which began as narrative projects where his personal stories of addiction and post-incarceration arc as the throughline, humanizing difficult subjects and providing hope to those who need it most.
+His story anchors the BBC partnership series Friday Night Heists under Sport’s Strangest Crimes, and he also appears in widely distributed video formats including HiHo Kids and a TEDx talk published on the TEDx Talks channel.

 May 2024 trading card fraud indictment

 On May 23, 2024, the U.S. Attorney's Office for the Southern District of New York announced that Anthony Curcio and another Washington man, Iosif Bondarchuk, had been charged with wire fraud stemming from allegations of fraudulently rated trading cards.
 The listed charges carry a maximum sentence of 20 years in prison.
-According to FBI Assistant Director in Charge James Smith, "For over two years, Anthony Curcio and Joe Bondarchuk allegedly manipulated common-level trading cards to fraudulently inflate the retail price from its true market value by assigning false validity grades, resulting in more than $2 million in victim losses."
+Curcio was found guilty in January 2026.